Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Daar had responded by flattening the building.

-Granted, the *Humans* had done the actual flattening---a pair of dart-shaped fighter craft had thundered in and raked the building with bullets that tore its facade to shreds and collapsed any forcefields the occupants might have erected in the instant before a missile plunged into the tower’s innards and broke its back.
+Granted, the *Humans* had done the actual flattening - a pair of dart-shaped fighter craft had thundered in and raked the building with bullets that tore its facade to shreds and collapsed any forcefields the occupants might have erected in the instant before a missile plunged into the tower’s innards and broke its back.
 Once the collapse was over, there had been nothing left but a twisted pile of steel, glass and concrete, and a dust cloud that lingered for two hours.

 The Humans had done all that in seconds...But it had been at Daar’s command.
 He hadn’t even *flinched,* just moved on to the next thing that attracted his wrath.